Modinity/.github/profile/README.md

 ![Modinity Engineering Team](modinity_engineering.png)

 Welcome to the official GitHub Organization of **Modinity Group**.
-This is where our **Engineering Team** builds, experiments, and innovates to support Modinity's journey as a leading Indonesian fashion brand.
-Modinity Group

-Welcome to the official GitHub Organization of **Modinity Group**.
 This is where our **Engineering Team** builds, experiments, and innovates to support Modinity’s journey as a leading Indonesian fashion brand.

 ---